 In June 11, 2016 at our 108th Annual Convention our 20th President Shelia Barlow installed all new officers and our 21th President Reva Fisher of Jackson, Tennessee.
 Nashville City Federation held its first Founder’s Day on April 8, 2017 at First Baptist Capitol Hill.
 Club sisters Edna Barnett, Carlin Walker, Sandra Lark, Erma Johnson, Shelia Barlow and State President Reva Fisher travel to Nashville to share in their first Founder’s Day Program.
 Former state president Shelia Barlow was the keynote speaker.

 In 2017 at the Southeastern Regional 51st Biennial and 88th Anniversary Convention in Birmingham Alabama Tennessee 21st President Reva Fisher won the President March.
 In June 2018 in Covington, Tennessee Reva Fisher our 21st President installed our 22nd President Shelia Barlow and officers.
 Golden Hour Bible Study Club of Franklin, Tennessee celebrated its 98th anniversary on May 21, 2019.
-At the 2019 52nd Biennial 89th Anniversary Regional Convention Tennessee for the first time in many years Charlotte Harwell Tennessee Youth Supervisor took 9 Youth to the Convention who won several award we also 10 adults to attend the Regional Convention Tennessee left the convention with 3 regional officers Sandra Lark Secretary, Erma Johnson Treasurer and Phillis Barlow Member-At-Large and Kala McCall president of LIFE young adult chapter at Fisk University excepted 4th Vice President at our Regional Executive Board meeting in Atlanta Georgia.
+At the 2019 52nd Biennial 89th Anniversary Regional Convention Tennessee for the first time in many years Charlotte Harwell Tennessee Youth Supervisor took 9 Youth to the Convention who won several awards.
+We also had 10 adults to attend the Regional Convention.
+Tennessee left the convention with 3 regional officers Sandra Lark Secretary, Erma Johnson Treasurer and Phillis Barlow Member-At-Large and Kala McCall president of LIFE young adult chapter at Fisk University accepted 4th Vice President at our Regional Executive Board meeting in Atlanta Georgia.
 Our president Shelia Barlow won the first place in Regional Umbrella and Hat March.
-On November 23, 2019 NACWC had 29 young ladies Women of Knowledge & Excellence who were inducted and officially became members of The National Association of Colored Women’s Clubs Inc. at the University of Tennessee at Knoxville.
-Induction service was officiated by NACWC National President Andrea Brooks- Smith, Tennessee Federation Financial Secretary Erma J. Johnson 1st Vice President Edna Barnett, Young Adult Supervisor Eleanor Bass and Women of Empowerment Tennessee State University Chapter Young Adult president Olivia Bohanon.
-On Sunday March 8, 2020 the Jackson City Federation had a very successful interest group meeting with the young ladies on the campus of Lane College Jackson City President Lonette Cobb was excited with the prospect of finally getting a NACWC chapter started at Lane College.
+On November 23, 2019 NACWC had 29 young ladies Women of Knowledge & Excellence (WOKE)who were inducted and officially became members of The National Association of Colored Women’s Clubs Inc. at the University of Tennessee at Knoxville.
+Induction service was officiated by NACWC National President Andrea Brooks-Smith.
+Tennessee Federation Financial Secretary Erma J. Johnson 1st Vice President Edna Barnett, Young Adult Supervisor Eleanor Bass and Women of Empowerment Tennessee State University Chapter Young Adult president Olivia Bohanon.
+On Sunday March 8, 2020 the Jackson City Federation had a very successful interest group meeting with the young ladies on the campus of Lane College.
+Jackson City President Lonette Cobb was excited with the prospect of finally getting a NACWC chapter started at Lane College.
 Tennessee Federation had 2 new adult clubs and Young adult club to join the federation in 2019.
 The Federation now has 7 Adult Clubs 3 Young Adults and 1 Youth club.